Webhook

 Default Mode

-The signature is computed over the timestamp and request body:
+The signature is computed over the request body:

 HMAC-SHA256(secret, "${body}")